 - You must enable the Workflow API in K2 Management site before the API will be available for integration.
 See Configuring the Workflow REST API for more information.

 - While setting up a custom connection is recommended, it is not necessary for testing purposes.
-See Using the K2 Workflow Connector in Microsoft Flow for more information on using the built-in K2 Workflow Connector.
+See Using the K2 Workflow Connector in Microsoft Power Automate for more information on using the built-in K2 Workflow Connector.

 - You cannot log in to the Workflow REST API using Basic Authentication with an Azure Active Directory account that has Multi-Factor Authentication (MFA) enabled.
 If you have MFA enabled, you must use OAuth to connect to the K2 Workflow REST API as described in this article.